alan-j-hu/conway-cpp/README.md

     make
     ./conway

+You can also build with Emscripten:

+    mkdir .embuild
+    cd .embuild
+    emcmake cmake init ../
+    emmake make
+    emrun index.html

 To pause/play the game, press the space bar.
 While the game is paused, you can click the cells to flip their state.